michaelsoftmd/ai-pet-project/README.md

 # AI Pet Project

-A fully contained, daemonless, secure method for storing and using LLMs locally on a mounted SSD.
-Uses Podman, Ollama, and AnythingLLM.
+A fully contained, daemonless, secure method for storing and using LLMs locally on a mounted SSD using Podman.
+Includes a SIMPLE llama.cpp method for installing a Vulkan backend with llama.cpp for extensive AMD GPU support.
+Works on 6000 series with RDNA2!
+4gb VRAM!
+You can run a 24b model without overheating!
+Also includes: Basic guides for Ollama, AnythingLLM And a cursory guide for installing and using Llamafile

+All with Podman!
+Everything runs as USER in an easy-to-use container.

 ## Overview

 Congratulations on choosing to build your own secure AI Pet!
 Soon you will be the proud owner of your very first Pokemon.
 We will be using Podman, Ollama, and AnythingLLM to put this all together, but never fear, the process is quite simple.
+If you have an integrated GPU, please don't bother with anything else and use the LLAMA CPP guide above.

 ## Advantages